Keep her on the back WITHOUT a baby sleep positioner

 material to get stuck in.

 So putting down on the back in an empty crib is crucial.
-Then to help

-on her back, safely.
+sleeping bag (also called wearable blanket) helps some to keep baby on her back, safely.
 That is because it makes rolling over just a

 little bit more difficult.
-So until she is really strong and mobile

 so agile and strong to roll back and forth easily, and you are